karolcholewa/blog/_posts/2021-01-10-dynamic-email.md

 - Language

 ### Non-sendable Data Extension - Content
 First, I build an English baseline.
-Then I analize content blocks based on a content formatting.
+THEN I analize content blocks based on a content formatting.
 Data extension stores clear text amd text formatting is controlled by CSS within the email markup.
 Each content block is limited to the same formatting rules (font-size, color, font-weight, and so on).
-Then I chunk it into content parts like so:
+THEN I chunk it into content parts like so:
 - SubjectLine
 - Content1
 - Content2